 16.3, All software (including, but not limited to, applications and operating systems) shall be kept up-to-date.
 The Company’s IT staff shall be responsible for installing any and all security-related updates not more than 3 months after the updates are made available by the publisher or manufacturer or as soon as reasonably and practically possible, unless there are valid technical reasons not to do so; and

-17, Transferring Personal Data to a Country Outside the EEA
+17, Transferring Personal Data to a Country Outside the UK

-The Company may from time to time transfer (‘transfer’ includes making available remotely) personal data to countries outside of the EEA.
-But only if The transfer is necessary for the performance of a contract/agreement/service between the data subject and the Company (or for pre-contractual steps taken at the request of the data subject);
+The Company may from time-to-time transfer (‘transfer’ includes making available remotely) personal data to countries outside the UK.
+But only if the transfer is necessary for the performance of a contract/agreement/service between the data subject and the Company (or for pre-contractual steps taken at the request of the data subject);

 18, Data Retention